 Within the context of an organization's security program, the concept of "threat detection" is multifaceted.
-Even the best security programs must plan for worst-case scenarios, when someone or something has slipped past their defensive and preventative technologies and becomes a threat.
+Even the best security programs must plan for worst-case scenarios: when someone or something has slipped past their defensive and preventative technologies and becomes a threat.

 When it comes to detecting and mitigating threats, speed is crucial.
 Security programs must be able to detect threats quickly and efficiently so attackers don’t have enough time to root around in sensitive data.
-A business’s defensive programs can ideally stop a majority of threats, because often they've been seen before—meaning they should know how to fight them.
+A business’s defensive programs can ideally stop a majority of previously seen threats, meaning they should know how to fight them.

 Known threats can sometimes slip past even the best defensive measures, which is why most security organizations actively look for both known and unknown threats in their environment.
 So how can an organization try to detect both known and unknown threats?

 Some targets are just too tempting for an attacker to pass up.
 Security teams know this, so they set traps in hopes that an attacker will take the bait.
-Within the context of an organization's network, an intruder trap could include a honeypot target that may seem to house network services—especially appealing to an attacker, or “honey credentials” that appear to have user privileges an attacker would need in order to gain access to sensitive systems or data.
+Within the context of an organization's network, an intruder trap could include a honeypot target that may seem to house network services that are especially appealing to an attacker.
+These “honey credentials” appear to have user privileges an attacker would need in order to gain access to sensitive systems or data.

 Instead of waiting for a threat to appear in the organization's network, a threat hunt enables security analysts to actively go out into their own network, endpoints, and security technology to look for threats or attackers that may be lurking as-yet undetected.
 This is an advanced technique generally performed by veteran security and threat analysts.